 Some of the faces which represent brands are of celebrities, others of unknown people who become celebrities.

 One of the first faces I think of for a brand is Flo from Progressive.
 She has won the hearts of Americans over the years, with her helpful but quirky discussions with potential customers.
-She has also made insurance less confusing and more friendly through her “girl next door” looks and sparky attitude.
-Here’s one of the most recent ads with Flo from last year.

 In 2012, an animated box was added to their campaign concepts, to represent the company’s products.
 Apparently, the vast number of ads with Flo – over 100 – had resulted in a “love her or hate her” relationship as some found her off-putting.